Video Stories

 Student Projects

-The final project is to be a digital story that incorporates at least two of the modules covered in this class: diagrammatic, visual, cinematic, hyperlinked/interactive, game-like storytelling.
+The final project is to be a digital story that incorporates at least two of the modules covered in this class: diagrammatic, visual, video/animation, hyperlinked/interactive, game-like storytelling.
 The work may be a significant reworking of a previous project or a new idea and direction.

 Project Summary (5%)